 Employee Experience: Employee Experience, or EX, is a measurement of the employee journey—how well are you delivering a positive experience for those who work for you?
 Delighted eNPS allows you to measure EX by asking how likely employees are to recommend working at your company to others.

 Product Experience: Product Experience, or PX, surveys help you to design and improve your product offerings by inviting the customer into the product development process.
 Likert-scale surveys, like 5-stars, are a good fit.
 Thumbs surveys, representing a "vote" can also have its place, but are less nuanced.
-Delighted’s Product/Market Fit (PMF) surveys allow you to identify how well your products align with customer needs.
+Delighted’s Product/Market Fit (PMF) surveys are distinctly unique and can help you identify how well your products align with customer needs.

 11-point scales: At the upper end is the 11-point scale made popular by Fred Reichheld’s Net Promoter Score® system, which is used to predict customer loyalty by thousands of top brands around the globe.
 This scale also applies to eNPS surveys,